-For nearly 25 years, Keith J. Rosenblatt has defended employers and management against claims in federal and state courts at both the trial and appellate levels, and before federal, state, and local EEO and other administrative agencies.
-A significant portion of his practice also includes keeping employers across the country out of court by providing practical legal advice regarding performance management, workplace discrimination, sexual and other harassment investigations, individual terminations and reductions in force, leave entitlements, disability accommodations, and other issues impacting the employment relationship.
-More recently, Keith has helped employers navigate the impact of COVID-19, including with regard to pandemic-specific leaves and benefits, and remote/telework arrangements.
+For over 25 years, Keith J. Rosenblatt has defended employers and management against claims in federal and state courts at both the trial and appellate levels, and before federal, state, and local EEO and other administrative agencies.
+A significant portion of his practice also includes keeping employers across the country out of court – and helping them achieve business objectives – by providing practical legal advice regarding all aspects of the employment relationship.
+This includes counseling on performance management, workplace discrimination and harassment, internal complaint investigations, individual terminations and reductions in force, leave entitlements, disability accommodations, and remote/telework arrangements.
 His HR counseling practice also includes drafting and reviewing employment policies and employment agreements of every kind.
 This includes noncompetition and nondisclosure agreements, which he also helps employers defend and enforce.

 Keith’s litigation and counseling experience includes claims and issues involving:

-- Unlawful discrimination, harassment and retaliation, including whistleblower issues
+- Discrimination, harassment, and retaliation, including whistleblower issues

 - Breaches of contract